That’s How to Protect Cloud Infrastructure from Ransomware

 The result is Risk Scoring.

-Guaranteeing industry recognition and trust, it is based on the well-established, open and vendor neutral industry standard, CVSS (Common Vulnerability Scoring System) from NIST (National Institute of Standards and Technology), in addition, to C3M’s own proprietary intelligence framework.
+Guaranteeing industry recognition and trust, it is based on the well-established, open and vendor neutral industry standard, CVSS (Common Vulnerability Scoring System) from First.org, in addition to C3M’s own proprietary intelligence framework.
 Risk Scoring now enables enterprises for the first time to quantify high-risk, high-impact threats in the cloud.

 Security teams can now have the confidence they are dealing with, and resolving, the most critical alerts that will protect their cloud infrastructure from attacks like ransomware.
 The days of alert fatigue are over.
 It’s a huge technology development in cloud security and a much-needed evolutionary step forward that even Archimedes would appreciate.